 As a church community, we take the care of the most vulnerable in our community very seriously and have traditionally been very strong in this area.
-We have a very active Mother's Union branch who are deeply involved in pastoral work amongst all sectors of our community (see Appendix 2 for more details).
-We are engaged in pastoral work to local care homes and the housebound, including home communion, and maintained contact with those at greatest risk of isolation throughout the pandemic by telephone when visits weren't allowed.
+We have a very active Mother's Union branch who are deeply involved in pastoral work amongst all sectors of our community.
+They support the local women's refuge, provide emergency toiletry supplies to GP surgeries and hospitals, are involved in Group 13, a diocesan project which supports young adults leaving care.
+One of their members visits Low Newton prison and is a mentor to residents there.
+We are proud of our pastoral work to local care homes and the housebound, including home communion, and maintained contact with those at greatest risk of isolation throughout the pandemic by telephone when visits weren't allowed.
 A monthly coffee morning is held which is open to all but often attracts those who have been bereaved or who live alone.
 Many of our church groups provide support and companionship, even if this isn't why they were created - ladies fellowship, Trinity trekkers and craft group are such examples.
 Further information about our church groups can be found in Appendix 2.

 Much of our recent growth has come from interactions with the bereaved.
 During the current vacancy these have contributed to several adult baptisms and four confirmations.
 A significant number of vulnerable adults also join us for worship.
+For more established members of the church family, we have continued to offer bible study groups, as well as Advent and Lenten courses when we have had a priest in post.